PROTECTED BIKE LANES ON SYDNEY ROAD

 The Upfield Shared Path was closed in Feb 2020 due to the Level crossing removal works.
 It will stay closed until mid-2021.

-Even so, the viability of the Upfield Shared Path as a major commuter route is limited.
+Even when it's open, the capacity of the Upfield Shared Path as a major commuter route is limited.

-VicTrack owns Victoria’s transport land, assets and infrastructure and is generally unable to open up more space for the Upfield Shared Path because of safety regulations and/or to allow for future track expansion.
+VicTrack owns Victoria’s transport land, assets and infrastructure and is unwilling to open up more space for the Upfield Shared Path because of safety regulations and/or to allow for future track expansion.

 At its narrowest points the path is little over one and a half metres wide, creating bottlenecks where cyclists and pedestrians moving in different directions attempt to squeeze past each other.

-Larger commuter bikes, bikes with trailers for children, students and family groups with young and inexperienced riders are particularly vulnerable when there is less space available on bike paths, despite being amongst the cyclists who are most likely to value and use an off-street route.
+Larger commuter bikes, bikes with trailers for children, students and family groups with young and inexperienced riders are particularly vulnerable when there is less space available on bike paths, despite being the cyclists most likely to value and use an off-street route.

 It's time for change

-There is broad agreement among policy makers that public transport and active transport are the key transport modes to address current and future congestion in Brunswick.
+There is broad agreement among policy makers that public transport and active transport (walking and riding) are the best transport modes to address current and future congestion in Brunswick.

 Already, more people ride to work from Brunswick than from anywhere in Australia.
 But widespread concern about sharing roads with cars holds a lot of people back from riding.